The ultimate guide to writing a killer explainer video script

 So in this case you are talking about yourself.
-This is a great POV as you are telling a story about yourself, it's very personal way of talking about your product or service.
+This is a great POV as you are telling a story about yourself, it's a very personal way of talking about your product or service.

 The second way is talking from a character's POV.
-In other words tell the story from a third party's POV.
+In other words, tell the story from a third party's POV.
 When telling someone else's story your script will sound something like: "Meet Robbie, Robbie has this problem where he can't seem to make enough online sales".

 Here we are talking about a third-party character named Robbie.
 This is a very popular POV for making explainer videos.

 The third and final one is the audience's POV.
-Talk directly to your perspective customer about a problem they may be facing.
+Talk directly to your prospective customer about a problem they may be facing.
 "Are you having trouble converting your website traffic to sales?", "Is your website not closing the deal for you?
 Let me tell you about Explainer Videos".
 Here we are talking about the customer, we are talking to them directly.

 These are the three basic POVs for writing an explainer video script.

 “The first draft of anything is shit” Ernest Hemmingway.
 So, relax just get something down on paper, anything, it’s a start.
 As it’s an iterative process you will have plenty of time to edit as you go, so don’t worry if sounds like shit.
 Start out rough, there’s no need to use perfect wording first up.
 Use silly adverbs as placeholders if needed.
 If you’re pondering a word that describes how awesome your product is, use “awesome” for now, and come back and use something better next edit.
 This will let you keep up the momentum.

 Smaller is better

 The script’s length is dependent on your audience segment.
 An audience in an auditorium typically endures about six to eight minutes before beginning to drift.
 An explainer video has 3 minutes tops to do its job.
 The typical length is between 30 to 90 seconds, with a mere 6 seconds to grab their attention and pique their interest.